Message from the Tribunal Registrar, Ms. Paula Cummins

 Welcome to the CervicalCheck Tribunal website.
-Information which can be found on this website includes a video message which has been prepared by the Chairperson of the Tribunal, Ms Justice Mary Irvine, as well as the draft Rules of Procedure of the Tribunal and a draft Practice Direction in relation to time limits which will apply to all aspects of the determination hearing.
+Information which can be found on this website includes the draft Rules of Procedure of the Tribunal and a draft Practice Direction in relation to time limits which will apply to all aspects of the determination hearing.

 You will also find details of the process involved in making a claim to the Tribunal, both in relation to claims which are already the subject of proceedings before a Court and those which are not.